gustavo-depaula/gustavo-depaula.github.io/content/wiki/Synthetic Runway Image Dataset.md

 To evaluate the hypothesis, a Python project using the [_Diffusers_](https://huggingface.co/docs/diffusers/en/index) library will be written.
 The first part of the project will evaluate what main techniques can be used to generate suitable images: Unconditional image generation, text-to-image generation and image-to-image generation.

+Secondary to the issue of image generation is the question if diffusion models are able to generate diverse, specific and complex scenarios, such as scenes that vary in relation to runway orientation, weather conditions (e.g., fog, rain, snow), lighting (e.g., dusk, dawn, night, heavy overcast), and background scenery (e.g., airport buildings, natural terrain, distant cityscapes),
 ##### Unconditional image generation

 Unconditional image generation is a good starting point because it allows generation of images that look like those in the training dataset in a simple manner.
 In the context of generating runway images, we can train models using two approaches: